22 Weekend Getaways from Seattle: Fun Escapes Close to Home

 Snoqualmie Falls is listed on the National Register of Historic Places because of its importance to the Snoqualmie people.

 If you’re looking for a weekend getaway that’s luxurious and relaxing, Salish Lodge & Spa is the perfect option.
-They’ve been welcoming guests since 1916, and over the years it has become one of the most popular resorts in Washington State.
+They’ve been welcoming guests since 1916, and over the years it has become one of the most popular couple’s getaways in Washington State.

 The lodge is located on the banks of Snoqualmie Falls, and guest rooms offer stunning views.
 There’s dining on site as well as an award-winning spa.